Skip to Content

 Kihei

-While there aren’t resorts in Kihei, I really want to include some condo options because it’s the best place to stay in Maui for families on a budget and who want a central location.
+While there aren’t resorts in Kihei, I really want to include some condo options because it’s the best place to stay in Maui for families on a budget and who want to stay in central Maui.

 Kihei is one of my favorite places to hang out in Maui.
 Photo credit: MauiGuide.com